oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-labs.md

 <details><summary><b>How to do the coding in the labs</b></summary>

 Most of the labs explain what a specific Helidon features is and why it's useful, then there is a coding example with explanation of the feature.
-The coding example will usually tell you to modify a particular class (usually by providing you with the fully qualified name of the class, for example `com.oracle.labs.helidon.stockmanager.Main`) and make a specific change to a certain method (e.g. the `buildConfig` method or the constructor.)
+The coding example will usually tell you to modify a particular class (usually by providing you with the fully qualified name of the class, for example `com.oracle.labs.helidon.stockmanager.Main`) and make a specific change to a certain method (e.g. the `buildConfig` method or the constructor).

 Occasionally it will tell you to just modify the class itself, for example adding an annotation on the class declaration.
 We try to be clear what the project is for each set of labs, but expect you to be able to use eclipse to open the right .java file (which is referred to but it's fully qualified class name to you can navigate to it) and find the method.